Prepared by Inam Jazbi – Learn Chemistry

 CH₄ + H₂O → CO + 3H₂

-(Answer; H₂O is LR, mole of H₂ = 2.4 mole, Mass of H₂ = 4.8 g, Volume of H₂ = 53.76 dm³)
+(Answer: H₂O is LR, moles of H₂ = 2.4, Mass = 4.8 g, Volume = 53.76 dm³)

-60 g of hydrogen sulphide (H₂S) burns with 40 g oxygen (O₂) according to the equation:
+60 g of hydrogen sulphide (H₂S) burns with 40 g oxygen (O₂):

 2H₂S + 3O₂ → 2SO₂ + 2H₂O

-(Answer; 60 g SO₂, Volume = 42 L at STP)
+(Answer: 60 g SO₂, Volume = 42 L)

-Under high pressure magnesium (Mg) reacts with oxygen (O₂) to form magnesium oxide (MgO).
+Under high pressure magnesium reacts with oxygen:

 2Mg + O₂ → 2MgO

-If 4 g of Mg reacts with excess of O₂ to produce 4.24 g of MgO, calculate the percentage yield of MgO.
+If 4 g of Mg produces 4.24 g of MgO, calculate percentage yield.

-(Answer; 63.85%)
+(Answer: 63.85%)

-6.8 g of Mg reacts under high pressure with excess of O₂ to produce 10.44 g of MgO.
-Calculate the percentage yield of MgO.
+6.8 g of Mg reacts with excess of O₂ to produce 10.44 g of MgO.

-(Answer; 95.6%)
+(Answer: 95.6%)

 Q2.